Kropa – the unique heritage of iron-forging in Slovenia

 It’s amazing to think, that this quiet, small village was once home to thousands of blacksmiths and their families who through centuries lived and worked here.
 Their heavy hammers striking hard steel all day long, often up to 16 hours per day, from dawn to dusk, resting only on Sundays.

 With just a few strokes, they first formed a tip and then a nail’s head.
-The smallest nails were less than two centimeters long.
-The longest – 70 centimeters long ones, were minted by three people – a master and two apprentices.
+The smallest nails were less than two centimetres long.
+The longest – 70 centimetres long ones, were minted by three people – a master and two apprentices.
 Only the best masters knew how to make nails for heavy winter shoes.

 The life of the Kropa blacksmiths was hard.
 They began to work already as children, at the age nine or ten.
 Besides taking care of families, women also worked in the blacksmith’s workshops.
 They often had to return to working in the heat, noise, and dust of the forges ten days after giving birth.

 After the industrial production took over, the hard-working and gifted blacksmiths of Kropa chose not to submit.
 They turned their trade into art and focused their efforts in creating ornate wrought ironworks, which required traditional skills that could not be produced by modern industrial techniques.